Ebrahimmirkar/Visualization-InternationalDebtStatistics-PowerBI-/README.md

 8. The most common debt indicator
 9. Other viable debt issues and conclusion

-Technologies Used : PowerBI Desktop, Excel
+Technologies Used : Excel, PowerBI Desktop, PowerBI Service